Living With Lupus While Pregnant: Part 1

 To read part 2 of Living With Lupus While Pregnant, click here!

 **Disclaimer- This post is for informational purposes only.
-I am not a health care provider.
-If you do have Lupus and are deciding whether to become pregnant or have just found out that you are pregnant, please speak with your doctor and they will answer any questions that you may have.
+I am not a health care provider and this post should not be considered medical advice.
+If you have Lupus and want to get pregnant or have just found out that you are pregnant, please speak with your doctor and they will answer any questions that you may have.